 - Loss of hearing

-There are certain industries where workers are at higher risk of suffering these kinds of injuries, particularly those where workers are very physically active or are required to operate heavy equipment, such as:
+There are certain industries where workers are at higher risk of suffering these kinds of injuries, like when workers are very physically active or are required to operate heavy equipment, such as:

 - Construction